 We spent the next day riding what I christened the ‘Wayne South Loop’ riding as much dirt and gravel as possible with the occasional paved twist-filled connector.
 We grinned from ear to ear as we knocked some tread off our tires on all the excellent terrain Wayne NF had to offer.
 A section of dirt and gravel was waiting for us to start out our last day before the long ride north following the snaking tarmac paralleling the mighty Ohio River.
 The benefits of the larger ADV bikes shone through… enough space to pack camping gear and other essentials, a comfortable ride on the superslab, plenty of throttle and lean angle on those twisty state and county pavers, and a ton of fun on the gravel and dirt (or mud) tracks in the woods.
 Another successful Shunpiker trip in the books, luckily no run-ins with the Mothman.

-A version of this story was posted on Bike Bandit's Blog in March of 2018.
+A slightly different version of this story was originally posted on Bike Bandit's Blog in March of 2018.

 Adventure & Dual Sport Motorbiking, LLC

 Kane's Twisted Throttle Twists & Turns Blog Articles

 © Copyright 2024 Appalachian ADV - Adventure & Dual Sport Motorbiking, LLC

 PO Box 3103